uala/drone-rancher-deploy/README.md

 * `services`: YAML array of services to update in Rancher/K8S
 * `image`: Docker image used to update services, if not given a name will be built from repo/branch/commit.
 * `login_options`: Additional `rancher login` options (e.g. `--skip-verify`)
+* `kubectl_options`: optional, string, any additional flags to be passed to the kubectl command

 It's advised to customize image name.
 Remember: you can use ERB in YAML config, so you can set this to something like